RHV-team/RapidHRV/README.md

 ## Interactive Visualizations

 Some users have noted IDE-specific issues with interactive plotting which we believe is related to the way matplotlib employs user interface backends.
-At present (0.1.4), the visualization module has been verified to work in Pycharm, Spyder, Jupyter Notebook, Visual Studio Code, and the ordinary Python shell on an Ubuntu 20.04 OS, though some of these require a workaround (see below).
+At present, the visualization module has been verified to work in Pycharm, Spyder, Jupyter Notebook, Visual Studio Code, and the ordinary Python shell on an Ubuntu 20.04 OS, though some of these require a workaround (see below).
 It will not work on IDLE ([details](https://matplotlib.org/3.1.0/tutorials/introductory/usage)).